scoconno/scoconno.github.io/Contact/index.md

 + [Office hours](Office/)
 + E-mail: <soconnor@njcu.edu>

 Email is the best way to reach me.
-I answer emails on weekdays, usually within 24 hrs.
+I answer emails on weekdays, usually within 24 hours.

 ### Note for Students

 Email and Blackboard messages are the only ways to contact me.
-Do not telephone the Philosophy Department office.
+Do not telephone the office.
 They will not give you my private number and I am unlikely able to take your call in my office.
 I will not reply to voice mails.

 Please check the syllabus before contacting me.
 If it is covered in the syllabus, I likely won’t respond.
 If you would like a response, please adhere to these basic email etiquette guidelines: